WanbingZhao/WanbingZhao.github.io/index.md

 # Valerie Zhao

-I am a 3rd year physics undergraduate student at Shandong University, where I have been lucky to be advised by [XXX](#).
+I am a 3rd year physics undergraduate student at Shandong University, where I have been lucky to be advised by [Lanling Zhao](#).

 My research interests lie in theory of quantum information, quantum computation and the interface of quantum information and condensed matter physics.
 My motivation is to xxx.